tri-ler/CS336_Project_Spring_2021/README.md

 CS 336 - Principles of Information and Data Management Final Project

 # For Submission
+- TianYu Chen had a surgery and were unable to maintain contact with him.
+He was assigned the "Browsing and advanced search functionality" porition of the project
 - Five users will pre-created, do not create a user with the same username
   - |Username|Password|
     ---|---|